What is Hard Money and Easy Money?

 How Money Gets Adopted

-Sometimes instead of politicians dictating what money to use, the populations have chosen their own money.
-In this case there is a slow adoption over time that has four stages.
+Sometimes instead of politicians dictating what money to use, the public has chosen their own money.
+In this case, there is a slow adoption over time that has four stages.
 They are:

 - Moves into a store of value – people hold the money because it keeps going up in value.